jleemans/elastic-apm/README.md

 docker compose up -d
 ```

-You may have to explicitly restart the APM server (sometimes also the microservice), since they shut down if the containers that they
+You may have to explicitly restart the APM server (sometimes also the microservice), since they shut down if the
-depend on don't start up quick enough.
+containers that they depend on don't start up quick enough.
 Give it a bit of time before doing a:

 ```
 docker compose restart apm
 ```

 A more robust docker setup can avoid this, but it's not a priority at the moment.
+For now, keep going until all
+containers are started successfully.

 # Sample requests